yaakovLowenstein/hx-requests/docs/guide/blocks.rst

 Notes:

-    - This is a :code:`FormHXRequest` that replaces a row of the table with a form to edit the contents of the row (i.e. username)
+    - This is a :code:`FormHxRequest` that replaces a row of the table with a form to edit the contents of the row (i.e. username)
-    - On post the :code:`HXRequest` will return just the table because the :code:`POST_block` was set to table and in :code:`big_template.html` that block contains the table.
+    - On post the :code:`HxRequest` will return just the table because the :code:`POST_block` was set to table and in :code:`big_template.html` that block contains the table.
 This is helpful because the only thing on the page that should be updated on post is the table.
     - If not for :code:`django-render-block` the table would have to be a separate include so that you could specifiy the table template as the :code:`POST_template`